 A really big burr under the blanket of these fiercely independent people, however, was that they wanted to be able to say and believe whatever they wanted, and worship whatever their idea of a God was — or not.

 Enough of The People living here in what would become The United States of America wanted these natural rights and freedoms so much that they wrote up a paper telling the King to shove it, declared their independence and proceeded to give some evil tyrants the first of several good old-fashioned American ass-whuppin’s.

 A lot of really good people died fighting for our freedom, and “We The People” finally wrote ourselves up a Constitution that guaranteed that we could believe whatever we wanted — or not, and say what we wanted, or not, and not have to put up with the same kind of BS we had to deal with under the King — forever.

 Other people soon flocked to the new “land of the free” so that they could work and worship in a land-based on tolerance, common-sense moral law, and love for the brotherhood of man.

 As a bonus, these new “Americans” could build out their own dreams (or fail, learn and try again) without having to serve under the unfair taxes and despotic control of a King and his thuggish tax collectors.

 Meanwhile, the Spaniards were well underway with their near extinction of a number of South American societies and the conquest of that continent.

-We bought the South Western part of the country from the.Mexicans and Louisiana from the French so that someday we could enjoy California Style Cajun Tacos.
+We bought the South Western part of the country from Mexico and Louisiana from France so that someday we could enjoy California Style Cajun Tacos.
 We then busied ourselves with the attempted genocide of the indigenous population.

-We had more wars, a few of them were really bad.
-Earthquakes, fires, droughts and a really big depression happened.
+We had more wars, and a few of them were really bad.
+Earthquakes, fires, droughts, and a really big depression happened.
 More wars happened and we dropped two nuclear bombs on Japan to put an end to one.